 The medical field is one of the most expensive industries to market online in Singapore.

 Every time you search for doctors and click on one of those Google ads? $19.00.
 If a doctor wants just 100 clicks a month, that’s $1,900!!

 Good doctors don’t necessarily make a lot of money.
 Good doctors may not have a huge patient base or want to make maximum profit.
 Thus, it's usually the richer clinics and bigger medical groups that tend to have the most online presence - we are sure you've noticed that too!

 We were fortunate to have a digital marketer familiar with the unique requirements of medical SEO assisting us on a pro bono basis.
 Without this input, it’d have been incredibly difficult for us to reach out to more readers as well.
 He runs his own medical company blog here.

 3. Advertising platforms hate medical/dental stuff

-It’s not just MOH – Google is also very strict with doctors.
+It's not just MOH - Google is also very strict with doctors.
 Here’s a list of 4,442 medical terms that doctors cannot advertise.
-For example, even having a web page about Botox can get a doctor’s account banned.
+For example, even having an informative web page about a medical procedure can get a doctor’s account banned.
 No other industry has this many banned words.

 So although you may get bombarded with Facebook/Google ads from beauty spas, discounted Groupon deals for skin laser treatment, or sponsored teeth whitening posts on The Smart Local, doctors cannot do the same where advertising is concerned.